 For a beautifully golden batch of homemade cinnamon rolls, brush the tops with an egg wash before baking.
 Then, bake the cinnamon rolls for 25-30 minutes, until golden and cooked through, and set aside to cool while you mix up a seriously easy, seriously perfect cinnamon roll frosting.

-If you love these, you should definitely check out our Cinnamon Roll Pancakes next!
+If you love these, you should definitely check out our Cinnamon Roll Pancakes next or do a complete pivot and whip up some homemade burger buns for dinner!

 HOW TO MAKE CINNAMON ROLL FROSTING